Data Governance & Integration

-Hand coding data processing pipelines for Hadoop can be very involved.
-A processing application needs to handle the data transformation logic, the replication logic, the retention logic, not to mention the orchestration, scheduling and retry logic across workflows.
-Further adding to the complexity is that often pipeline processing involves datasets that span clusters and sometimes even data centers.
+Hand-coding data processing pipelines for Hadoop can be tedious and time consuming.
+A processing application needs to handle the data transformation logic, the replication logic, and the retention logic, not to mention the orchestration, scheduling and retry logic across workflows.
+Often, pipeline processing involves datasets that span clusters and sometimes even data centers.
 This adds to the complexity.

-Solving this problem goes beyond providing a simple SDK or new Java library.
+The solution to this problem goes beyond providing a simple SDK or a new Java library.
 Certainly, those items can help to improve developer efficiency when writing MapReduce code.
-But we believe tackling the Hadoop pipeline challenge in a way that promotes reuse and consistency requires an approach that is more declarative.
-And any solution must work with the already known and trusted components of Hadoop.
+But we believe in tackling the Hadoop pipeline challenge in a way that promotes reuse and consistency.
+This requires a more declarative approach.
+And any solution must work with components of Hadoop that are already known and trusted.

-Our goal is to provide a data processing solution centered around Apache Falcon that makes it easier to build and automate the execution of complex pipelines.
+Our objective is to provide a data governance solution centered around Apache Falcon that makes it easier to build and automate the execution of complex pipelines.
 Falcon enforces reuse and consistency at its core to enable tracing and data provenance.
-And while Falcon leverages the existing components of Hadoop (such as Apache Sqoop and Apache Flume for data integration), it is also flexible enough to support new ecosystem projects.
+And while Falcon leverages the existing components of Hadoop (such as Apache Sqoop and Apache Flume for data integration), it is also flexible enough to support new ecosystem projects in the future.

 - Incubate Apache Falcon